charmoniumQ/execution-description/se4rs/main.md

 Finally, the shell would output a execution description.

 In cases where the description cannot be captured by an interactive shell session, one can encode the system of logic that humans would use to deduce the experimental structure.
+This is similar to the approach taken by FlaPy \cite{gruber_empirical_2021}, a large-scale re-execution study for Python unittests, to install the Python environment.
 For example,

 1. If `shell.nix`, `flake.nix`, or `environment.yml` exists, then use Nix, Nix flakes, or Conda as the environment for future commands.